 Supplemental Health Care is a firm that provides services to nonprofit clients.
-They primarily provide their services regionally, with most clients in New York, Texas, and Washington (although they are present in other states as well).
+They primarily provide their services regionally, with most clients in New York and Texas (although they are present in other states as well).

-Most Supplemental Health Care clients are hospitals and inpatient nursing, hospice, and rehabilitative care facilities with revenues ranging from $24 million to $928 million.
+Most Supplemental Health Care clients are hospitals, outpatient health care practitioners and facilities, and inpatient nursing, hospice, and rehabilitative care facilities with revenues ranging from $42 million to $798 million.

 Name | Type | Location | |||